clearyy/discord-link-opener/README.md

 # discord-link-opener
 Automatically open browser tabs when links matching given constraints are sent in discord channels.

+discord.py updates have depreceated the previous version of this script.
+In order to run it now, you must install discord.py-self

 # Installation and Usage
 1. Download Python 3.6.x or 3.7.x .
 Before installing, make sure to check “Add Python to PATH”.
 2. Once installed, open CMD and type: